New York City Mayor Eric Adams indicted, sources say - KESQ

 Legal troubles escalated in September

-The mayor’s legal troubles escalated in September when top members of his staff at City Hall, including two deputy mayors, a senior adviser, and the schools chancellor, received search warrants and had their phones seized by federal investigators.
+The mayor’s legal troubles began last year but escalated earlier this month when top members of his staff at City Hall, including two deputy mayors, a senior adviser, and the schools chancellor, received search warrants and had their phones seized by federal investigators.

-Edward Caban, the former New York Police Department commissioner, also had his phone seized as part of a separate federal investigation and was forced to resign.
-Days later, Lisa Zornberg, City Hall’s top lawyer and one of Adams’ staunchest defenders, abruptly resigned.
-In a brief two-sentence resignation letter, Zornberg stated that she had concluded she could “no longer serve effectively” in her position.
-A week later, Schools Chancellor David Banks announced he would retire at the end of the year, stepping down from his position leading the nation’s largest public school system just days after his home was searched by federal investigators who seized his cell phones during the execution of a federal search warrant.

-The first sign of trouble for Adams came nearly a year ago when federal investigators zeroed in on his chief campaign fundraiser, Brianna Suggs, and executed a search warrant at her home, multiple law enforcement officials previously told CNN.
+The first sign of trouble for Adams came in November 2023 when federal investigators zeroed in on his chief campaign fundraiser, Brianna Suggs, and executed a search warrant at her home, multiple law enforcement officials previously told CNN.
 Suggs has not been charged with any crimes.

 Investigators from the FBI’s public corruption squad seized phones, computers, tablets, and files from Suggs, according to sources.
 Agents also executed numerous search warrants at other homes and businesses throughout the New York area in connection with the investigation, officials said.